kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 For this guide you will have to have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [Helm](https://www.helm.sh/) (version 3) installed locally.

+### Plan your Architecture

+Before getting started, we strongly recommend you to think ahead and model your KKP setup.
+In particular you should decide if you want Master and Seed components to share the same cluster (a shared Master/Seed setup) or run Master and Seed on two separate clusters.
+See [our architecture overview]({{< ref "../../architecture/" >}}) for a visual representation of the KKP architecture.

+If you would like to run multiple Seeds to scale your setup beyond a single Seed, please check out the [Enterprise Edition]({{< ref "../install-kkp-EE/" >}}) as that feature is only available there.

+Depending on which choice you make, you will need to have either one or two Kubernetes clusters available before starting with the KKP setup.

 ### Set up Kubernetes

 To aid in setting up the seed and master clusters, we provide [KubeOne](https://github.com/kubermatic/kubeone/) which can be used to set up a highly-available Kubernetes cluster.